Cognigy/Documentation/docs/en/docs/ai/xApp/overview.md

 1. Initialize a new xApp Session via the [Init xApp Session](../../flow-nodes/init-xApp-session.md) Node.
 2. *(Optional)* To generate a pin code for the xApp session, add the [Get xApp Session Pin](../../flow-nodes/get-xApp-session-PIN.md) Node.
 The PIN code is exposed via the xApp Session Pin Token.
-3. The xApp is accessed via the xApp Session URL, which is exposed via the [xApp Session URL token](tokens.md).
+3. The xApp can be accessed via the xApp Session URL, without the user having to enter a pin code.
+The xApp Session URL is exposed via the [xApp Session URL token](tokens.md).
+If the user is to enter the session using a pin code, he should be sent the xApp PIN page URL, which is also exposed via a token.
 4. Use the following tokens:
     - **xApp PIN page URL** to send the user a link to the PIN Screen.
     - **xApp Session PIN** to share the PIN with the user.